-Some decades later, another Ming scholar claimed Wu Song actually killed wrong people while Golden Lily and Ximing Qing had escaped their fate in his novel The Golden Lily.
+Some decades later, another Ming scholar claimed Wu Song actually killed the wrong people while Golden Lily and Ximing Qing had escaped their fate in his novel The Golden Lily.

 Wu Song Bashed Doorgod Jiang with Drunken Fist

-After avenged his old brother by killing his sister-in-law Golden Lily and her secret lover Ximen Qing, Wu Song was sent to serve his sentence in another city where he became a good friend of the prison governor and his son.
+After avenging his old brother by killing his sister-in-law Golden Lily and her secret lover Ximen Qing, Wu Song was sent to serve his sentence in another city where he became a good friend of the prison governor and his son.

-When he learned a strongman nicknamed Doorgod Jiang with a connection to the town’s military force bashed the son and took his bar, he decided to enforce the justice on the behalf of heaven.
+When he learned a strongman nicknamed Doorgod Jiang with a connection to the town’s military force bashed the son and took his bar, he decided to enforce justice on the behalf of heaven.

 When Doorgod Jiang rushed to the scene, Wu Song used his legendary Jade Ring Steps (玉环步) and Yin Yang Feet (鸳鸯脚) combined with his Drunken Fist to fix the Doorgod Jiang on the ground.